Tedy-Py/Sentiment-Analysis-on-Grand-Ethiopian-Renaissance-Dam-GERD-/README.md

 Its construction began in 2011 on the Blue Nile tributary in the northern Ethiopia highlands, from where 85% of the Nile's waters flow.
 However, the mega dam has caused a row between Egypt and Ethiopia, with Sudan caught in between, which some fear could lead to war, and the US is now trying to mediate.

-This sentiment analysis program extracts 1780 tweets from twiter user and find insight from the analysis and visualize the final result.
+This sentiment analysis program extracts 1780 tweets from twiter user under the hashtag #GERD and find insight from the analysis and visualize the final result.